devsonni/MPC-Implementation/Python Implementation/readme.md

-NMPC for target tracking problem for different paths.
+NMPC for target tracking problem with different paths.